Seahawks’ Jamal Adams sacked Jared Goff twice with an injured shoulder — and says he’ll be back for more

 That’s the hope, though Carroll was vague afterward.

-Hyde, in fact, practiced on a limited basis Friday, but Carroll said he wasn’t able to go full speed.
+Hyde practiced on a limited basis Friday, but Carroll said he wasn’t able to go full speed.
 Carson did some running on Friday but Carroll said he “tried to get there on Friday and couldn’t get it.
-They are that lose but it’s only a few days — we won’t know until game time probably, all the way to Thursday on this one.
+They are that lose, but it’s only a few days.
+We won’t know until game time probably, all the way to Thursday on this one.
 We’ll keep our fingers crossed.
 We’d love to have them back.’’

 D.J.
 Reed gets the call at cornerback

-There remained some question over who would start at the left cornerback spot for the Seahawks with Shaquill Griffin and Quinton Dunbar out with injuries.
+There remained some question over who would start at left cornerback for the Seahawks with Shaquill Griffin and Quinton Dunbar out with injuries.

 Tre Flowers again started on the right side, where he had been the last two weeks.